varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 with Verdens Gang AS and Varnish Software.

-This manual page was written by Dag-Erling Smørgrav with updates by Stig Sandbeck Mathisen <ssm@debian.org> and others.
+This manual page was written by Dag-Erling Smørgrav with updates by Stig Sandbeck Mathisen <ssm@debian.org>, Nils Goroll and others.

 COPYRIGHT